 Subject access requests or a SAR refers to the right of an individual to request full details of the personal data held about them by an organisation.
 You may never have heard of a subject access request.
 But if your organisation receives one you have one month to respond.
 Here is some helpful, basic information about them.

 There is no specific rule on how a person can submit a SAR.
 They can make a request by:

 However, you can choose to use a subject access request form.
 This makes the process clear and simpler for your organisation.
 This will request all the information you need in order to process the request.

 What personal data are you required to provide?

-The information you are required to provide in a subject access request could be very wide ranging, the volume will really depend on the complexity of your relationship with the individual.
-If they were on your marketing list then the data you hold will be much more limited than if they were a client, patient or student.
-As well as the data you hold on them which could include; emails, video, photographs, voice recordings you will also need to:
+The information you are required to provide in a subject access request can be very wide ranging.
+The volume will depend on the complexity of your relationship with the individual.
+For example, if they are on your marketing list then the data you hold will be more limited than if they were a client, patient, or student.
+The data you hold could include emails, video, photographs, or voice recordings.
+In addition you will also need to confirm:

 Can you charge for dealing with a subject access request?

 In most cases, no, you cannot charge.
 Fulfilling a subject access request must be free of charge.
-However, if an individual makes repeated or excessive requests you are permitted to charge a ‘reasonable fee’.
-This fee must only represent the administrative cost of making the request and you must explain why you are making the charge.
+However if an individual repeatedly requests information, you are permitted to charge a ‘reasonable fee’.
+This fee must only represent the administrative cost of making the request.
+You must also explain why you are making the charge.

-If you need help with policies, procedures or training for dealing with subject access requests then the Data Privacy Advisory Service can help, just get in touch.
+If you need assistance with policies, procedures or training for dealing with subject access requests then we can help, just get in touch.